 At Twyning School, we have high expectations for all our pupils and our premiums are primarily allocated to employing HLTAs and Teaching Assistants in school to work with children in small intervention groups.
-For all of our pupils, we intend to increase basic numeracy skills, and offer increased reading opportunities via reading books matched to phonics and reading for pleasure.
+For all of our pupils, we intend to increase basic mathematics skills, and offer increased reading opportunities via reading books matched to phonics and reading for pleasure.
 All pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
-This plan is strengthened by teaching our infant classes, R, Y1 and Y2 in separate classes during the mornings.
-School has also employed an additional HLTA.
+This plan is strengthened by teaching our Reception and Year 6 classes separately.
+School has also employed an additional HLTA and a Ukrainian speaking Teaching Assistant to help with the transition into school of our Ukrainian pupils.